Techtonica/curriculum/css/css.md

 - Describe the hierarchy of specificity for CSS selectors
 - Describe the different parts of the "Box" model
 - Effectively use the `display` property
+- Changing styles from CSS using `Chrome Dev Tools`
+- Removing styles from CSS using `Chrome Dev Tools`

 ### Specific Things To Teach